You’ll also be able to withdraw money and make payments if needed.

-Before setting up a joint account, it’s worth taking some time to decide if you and your partner need one.
-While they do have many advantages, there are some risks that merging your money can have.
+Before setting up a joint account, it’s worth taking some time to decide if you really need one.
+While it does have many advantages, there are some risks that merging your money can have.

 For example, if one of you makes the account overdrawn, you’ll both be responsible for repaying the money.
 The person you open an account with, will also have access to any money you put in.
 If they spend this money, you won’t necessarily be able to get it back.

 Making rules for how you’ll both manage your joint account will help things run smoothly.
 You may want to make rules, such as:

-It’s useful to agree things upfront, so you’re both clear on what's expected.
+It’s useful to agree things upfront, so you’re both clear about what's expected.

 Agree to keep on top of your cash flow by communicating regularly.
 By doing this, you’ll both have a clearer idea of how much you’re spending and how much money is in the account.

-If you or your partner have any existing debt, you’ll need to sit down and discuss how this will be managed in the future.
+If either of you has any existing debt, you’ll need to sit down and discuss how this will be managed in the future.
 Will you both work together to repay the debt?
-Or, will the debt be the responsibility of the person who accrued it?
-You will be ‘co-scored’ when you apply for a joint account, so a poor credit score can affect your application.
+Or will the person who built up the debt be responsible for it?
+You'll be ‘co-scored’ when you apply for a joint account, so a poor credit score can affect your application.

 Opening a joint savings account is ideal if you have any money left in your joint current account at the end of the month.
 You could put this money towards a holiday together, or something for your home.
 It’s always worth agreeing what the money will be used for upfront.